 For more helpful equipment recommendations visit our Best Car Seat Picks here!

-Our Best High Chairs of 2016 was a collaborative effort with Dr. Sneha Gosalia of Big Leaps Pediatric Therapy!
+Our Best High Chairs was a collaborative effort with Dr. Sneha Gosalia of Big Leaps Pediatric Therapy!
 She is a wonderful and knowledgable clinician!
 Check out her website at www.bigleapsct.com!

 Learn more about Dinosaur Physical Therapy!